superkabuki/threefive3/README.md

 * [Install](#install)

+#### Cli

 * [SCTE-35 Cli Super Tool](#the-cli-tool) Encodes, Decodes, and Recodes.
 This is pretty cool, it does SCTE-35 seven different ways.
-*  * The cli tool comes with builtin documentation just type `threefive3 help`
+     * The cli tool comes with builtin documentation just type `threefive3 help`

+#### Xml

 * [SCTE-35 Xml ](https://github.com/superkabuki/threefive3/blob/main/xml.md) The people wanted it so I finally did Xml.
-I feel cheap and dirty.
+   * I feel cheap and dirty.
+___

 #### `Classes`

-* [Cue Class](https://github.com/superkabuki/threefive3/blob/main/cue.md)  Cue is the main SCTE-35 class to use.
-* [Stream Class](https://github.com/superkabuki/threefive3/blob/main/stream.md)  The Stream class handles MPEGTS SCTE-35 streams local, Http(s), UDP, and Multicast.
-* * The python built in help is always the most up to date docs for the library.
+* The python built in help is always the most up to date docs for the library.

 ```rebol
 a@fu:~/build7/threefive3$ pypy3